g0v/ppt/README.md

 If the Heroku toolbelt is not installed (so that `forman` command doesn't exist), the server can be started using `slc run` as well.

 For more information of Loopback please refer to [Loopback documentation](http://docs.strongloop.com/display/public/LB/LoopBack).
+However, Loopback is currently under heavy development.
+Expect inconsistencies between the doc and the actual code!